xmrminer01102018/VegaToolsNConfigs/README.md

 VegaCentOSGuideForCNv2 - How to manually setup Vega mining in CentOs for CryptoNight V8 with AMD drivers.

-RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs.
+RadeonProDuo_R9390XQuickGuide - How to setup xmrig-amd miner for Radeon Pro Duo and R9 390X GPUs(CryptoNight V8).

 RX470UbuntuGuideForCNv2 - How to setup RX470 bios, drivers and mining in Ubuntu to get 1kH/s for Monero(XMR) with CryptoNight V8 algo.